 A variable is a name given to a storage area that the programs can manipulate.
 The name of a variable can be composed of letters, digits, and the underscore character.
 It must begin with either a letter or an underscore.

-They are arithmetic types and they represents following values throughout the program.
+Variables are arithmetic types and represent the following values throughout the program. a) integer types b) floating point

 To define an integer, use the following syntax:

-To define a floating point number, you may use one of the following notations:
+To define a floating point number, use the following syntax:

-Strings are defined either with a single quote or a double quotes.
+Strings in Go are defined with double quotes.

-var s string = 'This is string s'
+var s string = "This is string s" fmt.Println(s)

 := notation serves both as a declaration and as initialization.